Pastor Speaks

 Gen 6: 18 says “J will establish my covenant with you; and you shall come into the ark, you, your sons, your wife, and

 Fr.
-Lawrence D’Cunha
+Lawrence D’cunha

 OCD Parish Priest, St. Joseph Church